w5xd/PacketThermometer/README.md

-Of the sleep options available at compile time in this sketch, the best battery life is obtained with a 10M ohm resistor in parallel with a 1uF or larger capacitor across digital pins 3 and 4, with the + side of the capacitor on digital 3.
+Of the sleep options available at compile time in this sketch, the best battery life is obtained with a 10M ohm resistor in parallel with a 1uF or larger capacitor at the position labeled "10uF" under the Pro Mini.
 SMD components of size 1206 are easy enough to solder on.
-The R can go on one side of the CPU board and the C on the other.
 The component values are not critical.
 A pair of AAA lithium cells powered one of these for 9 months (and counting) with SetDelayLoopCount configured such that updates occur about every 11 minutes.
 A different unit